shayansss/shayansss.github.io/_pages/publications.md

 The list is updated on 10.06.2021, but the journal rankings are extracted on the publication dates.

-## Full peer-reviewed journal paper
+## Full peer-reviewed journal papers
 --------------
 - **Sajjadinia, S. S.**, Carpentieri, B. and Holzapfel, G. A. (2021) ‘A backward pre-stressing algorithm for efficient finite element implementation of in vivo material and geometrical parameters into fibril-reinforced mixture models of articular cartilage’, *Journal of the Mechanical Behavior of Biomedical Materials*, 114, p.
 104203.
 <br/>[DOI](http://doi.org/10.1016/J.JMBBM.2020.104203){:target="_blank"} | [PDF](https://shayansss.github.io/files/2021_02.pdf){:target="_blank"}